 Also, don’t throw away the extra material!
 I use mine to spot clean the baseboards.

 Step 3: Attach your DIY cloth to your Swiffer mop and get to work around the house!

-I should mention that the YouTube video I saw (scroll down to watch) recommends this for the Swiffer WetJet, but I used it on a Swiffer Sweeper and had excellent results.
+I should mention that the YouTube video I saw recommended this for the Swiffer WetJet, but I used it on a Swiffer Sweeper and had excellent results.